PET Scan: What It Detects, How It Works & When You Need One

 • Listening to music or guided breathing may also help you relax.

-Important: If sedatives are used, you must bring someone with you to drive you home, as you won’t be allowed to drive afterward.
+Important: If sedatives are used, you must bring someone with you to drive you home, as you won’t be allowed to drive afterwards.

 7. Discuss Pregnancy or Breastfeeding